wxt-page/wxt-page.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Distinguished Associate Researcher, School of Earth and Space Sciences, Wuhan University.
+subtitle: Distinguished Associate Researcher, School of Earth and Space Science and Technology, Wuhan University.

 profile:
   align: right